• RECIPES

 Instructions

-• Add minced garlic, salt, and pepper to the onions and carrots and cook another 5 minutes.
+• Add the minced garlic, salt, and pepper to the onions and carrots and cook for another minute.

-• Add ground beef to saucepan and cook through.
+• Add ground beef to saucepan and cook through, breaking up the meat with a spatula.

-• Sprinkle tapioca starch over cooked beef and stir.
+• Sprinkle the tapioca starch over cooked beef and stir.

-• Add chicken broth, tomato paste, corn, and peas to beef mixture and bring to a boil.
-Turn heat down and simmer for 10-15 minutes.
+• Add chicken broth, tomato paste, corn, and peas to beef mixture and mix together; bring to a boil.
+Cook about 5-10 minutes, until the liquid has reduced slightly and has become more like a thick gravy.

 Notes